What this article entails:

 Androgens & growth hormone

-Taurine is abundant in male reproductive organs, and that taurine levels decline with age, and age is related with a decline in androgens.
+Taurine is abundant in male reproductive organs, and that taurine levels decline with age, and age is related to a decline in androgens.
 In this study, rats were given taurine, and their GnRH, LH and testosterone increased.
 (28)

 As taurine is also abundant in human male testes, taurine supplementation would be equally beneficial to men for increasing androgens.
 I also know of someone who used 15g of taurine (spread throughout the day) for a month and significantly increased his testosterone four times (confirmed with saliva hormone tests).
-However he was also taking it with aspirin to block the aromatase.
+However, he was also taking it with aspirin to block the aromatase.
 This androgenic effect is confirmed by many other males as well.

 Taurine supplementation is also confirmed to increase growth hormone significantly in epileptic patients, from 3.0 ng/mL to 17.1 ng/mL after 2 weeks.
 (29) However, 5g taurine was unable to increase GH in normal men.
 This could be that a build-up period is required to increase GH.